-The majority view in the Supreme Court does leave some questions open, however, For example, in what circumstances would the law permit the parties to circumvent the effect of a NOM clause?
+The majority view in the Supreme Court does leave some questions open, however.
+For example, in what circumstances would the law permit the parties to circumvent the effect of a NOM clause?

-the very purpose of certainty at which NOM clauses aim."
+"...it is arguable that estoppel by convention offends against the very purpose of certainty at which NOM clauses aim."